How To Write Tests

 }

 Under the surface, assert_eq! and assert_ne! macros use the operators == and !=, respectively.
 They both take snapshots of values as arguments.
 When the assertions fail, these macros print their arguments using debug formatting ({:?} syntax), which means the values being compared must implement PartialEq and Debug traits.
 All primitive types and most of the core library types implement these traits.
 For structs and enums that you define yourself, you’ll need to implement PartialEq to assert equality of those types.
 You’ll also need to implement Debug to print the values when the assertion fails.
-Because both traits are derivable this is usually as straightforward as adding the #[derive(Drop, Debug, PartialEq)] annotation to your struct or enum definition.
-See Appendix C for more detail about these and other derivable traits.
+Because both traits are derivable, this is usually as straightforward as adding the #[derive(Drop, Debug, PartialEq)] annotation to your struct or enum definition.
+See Appendix C for more details about these and other derivable traits.

 assert_lt!, assert_le!, assert_gt! and assert_ge!
 Macros